The Quilter Foundation

 Address: Senator House, 85 Queen Victoria Street, London, EC4V 4AB, UK

 Note: There is no public application portal.
-Organizations must be nominated by Quilter employees or financial advisers.
+Organisations must be nominated by Quilter employees or financial advisers.

 Overview

 The Quilter Foundation was established in 2018 as the charitable arm of Quilter plc, a wealth management firm.
 The Foundation's mission is clear: “to create brighter futures for the next generation” by helping young people overcome barriers to prosperity.
-Since its inception, the Foundation has donated over £3.9 million to charity partners and Local Community Fund recipients, supporting nearly 80,000 children and young people across the UK and Channel Islands.
+Since its inception, the Foundation has donated over £4.3 million to charity partners and local organisations, supporting over 100,000 children and young people across the UK and Channel Islands.
 The Foundation focuses on three strategic priority areas: financial education, social mobility (particularly employment), and food insecurity/health and wellbeing.
-With 923 Quilter volunteers dedicating their time and skills, the Foundation operates through two primary funding mechanisms: strategic multi-year partnerships with national charities and a quarterly Local Community Fund where Quilter employees and advisers nominate local charities to receive grants of up to £10,000.
+With 923 Quilter volunteers dedicating their time and skills, the Foundation operates through two primary funding mechanisms: strategic multi-year partnerships with national charities and the Brighter Together Fund (formerly the Local Community Fund) where Quilter employees and advisers nominate local charities to receive grants.

 Funding Priorities